 It is time to step up your self-care!
 If you are not managing stress well, eating well, exercising often, consuming too much caffeine, neglecting your sleep habits, or your happiness needs – you are in for a very uncomfortable experience.

 Good news!
 Lots you can do to balance your hormones and begin to feel better!
-You can take this time to improve your quality of life, health and relationships.
+You can take this time to improve your quality of life, health, and relationships.
 It is a period of wisdom and growth.

 Let us know if you need help.

 Like your provider?
-Let us know his or her name and we can share with other women.
+Let us know his or her name and we can share it with other women.
 Thank you!